simo101/Mendix-TTN-Workshop/README.md

 # Building Smart Apps using Mendix and The Things Network
-Participants will learn about what the Mendix platform is and get hands on experience building their first IoT enabled smart app.
+In this workshop you will learn about the Mendix platform and get hands on experience building your first IoT enabled smart app.

-Within this workshop we will cover:
+We will cover:

 - Introduction to Mendix Platform.